Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Statistical GML Based on EHF Principles

 \subsection{Characterization of Optical Beams Using EHF Principles}

 The impact of ORIS on the incident optical beam can be theoretically modeled using three different frameworks: (i) electromagnetic optics, which relies on vector field descriptions, (ii) wave optics, which uses scalar field descriptions, and (iii) geometric optics.
-The studies in \cite{Ajam2022,Ajam2024} found that wave optics provides accurate results for practical ORIS-aided FSO systems\footnote{The ORIS channel model based on wave optics is suitable for both classical and quantum communication systems.
-This is due to their common use of a coherent Gaussian laser beam, even though quantum systems operate at much lower power levels \cite{Kundu2024}.}.
+The studies in \cite{Ajam2022,Ajam2024} found that wave optics provides accurate results for practical ORIS-aided FSO systems\footnote{{The ORIS channel model based on wave optics applies to both classical and quantum systems, due to their shared use of coherent Gaussian laser beams, despite the lower power levels in quantum systems} \cite{Kundu2024}.}.
 Specifically, using scalar fields allows for explicit modeling of arbitrary ORIS phase-shift profiles, ORIS size, and Rx aperture size, which geometric optics fails to achieve.
 Consequently, the HF principles, based on a scalar-field analysis method, were applied to derive the beam reflected by the ORIS \cite{Ajam2022, Sipani2023, Ajam2024}.
 However, previous studies \cite{Ajam2022, Sipani2023, Ajam2024} overlooked that HF principles are only valid for optical beam propagation in a vacuum medium \cite{Lutomirski1971}.
 Particularly, the HF principles state that every point on a wavefront acts as a center of secondary disturbances, producing spherical wavelets, with the wavefront at a later instant becoming the envelope of these wavelets.
 For a random medium, the EHF principles state that the secondary wavefront is still determined by the envelope of spherical wavelets accruing from the primary wavefront.
 However, each wavelet is now influenced by the propagation of a spherical wave through the random turbulent medium \cite{Lutomirski1971}.
 Therefore, the key improvement of EHF principles lies in the characterization of turbulence-induced beam broadening and the random component of the complex phase of a spherical wave due to propagation in a turbulent medium \cite{Ricklin2002}.

 Following \cite{Ajam2024} and applying the EHF principles \cite{Andrews2005, Lutomirski1971,Ricklin2002}, the electric field of the Gaussian laser beam incident on the ORIS can be expressed as

 with the phase $\psi _{\text{i}}\!\left ( \mathbf{r}_{\text{r}} \right )$ given by